RedisLabs/redislabs-docs/content/kubernetes/re-clusters/delete_custom_resources.md

 To delete a Redis Enterprise cluster managed by the operator:

-1. Delete all the databases in your cluster
+1. Delete all the databases in your cluster.

 1. Run `kubectl delete rec <your-rec-name>` from your K8s cluster.